XGRIDS Pro Guide™ / Module 1: Getting Started

-The PortalCam runs on a completely separate software pipeline from the K1 and L2 Pro.
-This page covers everything from unboxing through your first complete 3DGS scan: hardware setup, LCC Scan installation, LCC Studio configuration, and the field procedure.
+The PortalCam runs on a completely separate software pipeline from the L2 Pro and K2.
+This page covers everything from unboxing through your first complete 3DGS scan: hardware setup, LCC Scan installation, connection, and the field procedure.

 What's in the Box and Initial Inspection